Two dimensional gravity waves at low regularity I: Energy estimates: Introduction

 It is revealing to compare this result with prior work.
 The direct comparison is with the results in \cite{abz} and \cite{HIT}, both of which are purely based on energy estimates.
 These results correspond to $s = 1+\epsilon$, respectively $s = 1$.
 Thus our improvement is by $1/4$ of a derivative, which is half-way to the absolute threshold $s = \frac12$ given by scaling.

 One could also compare with the results of \cite{abz-str} with $s = 1-\frac{1}{24}+\epsilon$ or \cite{A} with $s = 1-\frac18 + \epsilon$, and our new result is still considerably better.
 However, such a comparison would be biased because both \cite{abz-str} and \cite{A} use Strichartz, while here we do not.
-Strichartz based improvements to the above result will be discussed in our next paper, where another substantial improvement is obtained for the well-posedness range of $s$.
+Strichartz based improvements to the above result will be discussed in a subsequent paper, where another substantial improvement is obtained for the well-posedness range of $s$.

 A limitation of our exposition is that we work with the infinite depth problem, whereas the local well-posedness threshold should not depend on that.
 Indeed, we expect that this result easily carries over to the finite depth case.